How to Safely Get Rid of an Old Computer

 Recycling your computer

-If you opt to recycle it, keep in mind that some recyclers will simply take your old machine and ship it over to developing nations where children are often used to scavenge piles of e-waste looking for valuable components.
-To avoid contributing to this irresponsible practice, use a recycler that is part of the “e-Steward” network, meaning they don’t export to places like Pakistan or China, and they follow other high standards.
+If you opt to recycle it, keep in mind that some recyclers will simply take your old machine and ship it over to developing nations, where children are often used to scavenge piles of e-waste looking for valuable components.
+To avoid contributing to this irresponsible practice, use a recycler that has been certified by Sustainable Electronics Recycling International (SERI) as meeting the R2 standard, or is part of the “e-Steward” network, meaning they don’t export to places like Pakistan or China, and they follow other high standards.
 Many of them also will reuse and refurbish electronics.
-The Electronic TakeBack Coalition offers tips for other ways to responsibly offload your electronics if one isn’t located near you.
+Staples is an e-Steward Enterprise and will recycle laptops and other consumer electronics for free.

 Trading-in your computer